-We would like to assess the person's quality of life before and after they start doing life story work.
+We would like to assess the person's quality of life.
 We could do this by asking them directly, or if they are unable to understand and answer questions we will ask a family member or friend to answer on their behalf.